Canton Console¶

 }

-Naturally, you can then also use the remote configuration to run a script:
+Additionally, you can use the remote configuration to run a script:

 ./bin/canton generate remote-config -c participant1.conf

-For production use cases, in particular if the Admin Api is not just bound to localhost, we recommend to enable TLS with mutual authentication.
+For production use cases, in particular if the Admin API is not just bound to localhost, we recommend to enable TLS with mutual authentication.
+Note that for remote domain or sequencer nodes the public-api configuration uses different TLS settings than the admin-api configuration:

 The remote console can be used in installations that utilize authorization, so long as it has a valid access token.
 This can be achieved by modifying the configuration or by adding an option to the remote console’s launch command as in the following snippet: